 - Always use the page headline in the document title of the Web page.
 Follow the following format for document titles on all Web pages: "Page headline | site name | Marquette University".

 - If a page has a lot of content and is broken up by headlines, consider creating separate pages for each headline.
 Alternatively, there may be a case where content needs anchor links to better guide the user.

-- To ensure consistency among Marquette’s websites, please consult the Web writing style guide and formatting your content text.
+- To ensure consistency among Marquette's websites, please consult with formatting your content documentation.